TakiraMcCoy/osticket-prereqs/README.md

 Step 4:

-Create "PHP" folder in (C:) and extract  PHP 7.3.8 into it.
+-Create "PHP" folder in (C:) and extract PHP 7.3.8 into it.